momocainiao/momocainiao.github.io/src/content/blog/3-2-1Framework.md

 Finally, dedicate
 #### **1 month to practice**.
-- Spend this time reading, digesting information, reflecting through your outputs, and building connections.At the end of the month, evaluate your progress to decide whether to dive deeper or pivot to a new direction.
+- Spend this time reading, digesting information, reflecting through your outputs, and building connections.
+At the end of the month, evaluate your progress to decide whether to dive deeper or pivot to a new direction.